It was Joel Baraka’s first day of college, and he had a plan.

 The Aspen Institute College Excellence Program works with schools across the country to identify and implement policies that will help students like Pushani, Saavedra, and Baraka learn, graduate, and eventually find a job.
 “To educate students who are the first in their families to attend college, colleges have to do more than simply open their doors,” says program founder and executive director Josh Wyner.
 “They need to actively address the challenges that these students face, from managing financial hardships to understanding educational choices to thoughtfully preparing for life after college.”

-As they track the experiences of underrepresented students more closely, schools are taking notice.
-The American Talent Initiative, part of the College Excellence Program in collaboration with Ithaka S+R and Bloomberg Philanthropies, is a partnership between 108 colleges aiming to get 50,000 more lower-income students on track to graduate by 2025.
-The initiative recently reported that participating schools have enrolled 7,291 more lower-income students than they did two years ago — major progress toward that 50,000-student goal.
-That increase goes hand-in-hand with added services for the students who need to take two steps when others take one.
+As they track the experiences of first-generation students more closely, schools are taking notice.
+The American Talent Initiative, part of the College Excellence Program in collaboration with Ithaka S+R and Bloomberg Philanthropies, is a partnership between 100 colleges aiming to get 50,000 more low-income students on track to graduate by 2025.
+To do that, participating schools are adding services for the students who need to take two steps when others take one.

 “If we believe that education really is access to opportunity, it has to be reaching every kind of student,” says Pomona College President G. Gabrielle Starr, whose school is a part of the American Talent Initiative.
 “It needs to be an engine of prosperity for an entire family.
 You can only be first-generation once.”